-Modeler: Wendel Hann Date: 9/25/03 PNVG Code: SWSS1
+Modeler: Wendel Hann Date: 9/25/03 PNVG Code: SWSS2

-Potential Natural Vegetation Group: Southwest Shrub Steppe (Without Trees)
+Potential Natural Vegetation Group: Southwest Shrub Steppe With Trees

-Geographic Area: Southwest and southern Great Plains (primarily southeast Arizona, southern New Mexico, west Texas).
+Geographic Area: Southwest (primarily southeast Arizona and southern New Mexico).

-Description: This type typically occurs on upland flats, benches, gentle slopes, and in the foothills of the desert mountain ranges.
-Vegetation is open shrubland with grass dominated by flourensia, creosote bush, tarbush, mesquite, catclaw, opuntia, yucca, black grama, tobosa grass, blue grama, sideoats grama, and threeawns, with intermingled forbs.
+Description: This type typically occurs in the foothills of the desert mountain ranges.
+Vegetation is open shrubland with grass and scattered pockets of trees.
+Vegetation is dominated by flourensia, creosote bush, tarbush, mesquite, catclaw, opuntia, yucca, black grama, tobosa grass, blue grama, sideoats grama, and threeawns, with intermingled forbs.
+Scattered trees include pinyon, juniper, and oaks.
 This type correlates with Kuchler's (1964) types 58and 59.

 Fire Regime Description: Fire regime group II, frequent replacement.
-The mean fire interval is about 10 years with high variation due to year to year variation in grass production related to drought and moisture cycles.
+The mean fire interval is about 8 years with moderate variation due to year to year variation in grass production related to drought and moisture cycles.
 Fire years are typically bimodal occurring in the late spring (May and June) and fall (September and October) correlated with grass production following spring summer monsoon moisture.
 Grazing of the grassy fuels by large ungulates increases the variation of the fire interval.
+This type generally occurs in a zone between the shrub steppe and the pinyon juniper zone.